kuropuu/PROG38263_Assignment2/README.md

 * File uploads are validated to only allow .txt files
 * Django requires the csrf_token to be defined for all forms to protect against CSRF attacks
-* XSS protection is enabled by adding autoescape tags on the base.html file
+* XSS protection is enabled by adding autoescape tags on the base.html file, but is also built into Django with the SecurityMiddleware module
 * Django provides protection against SQL injection attacks, along with clickjacking

 ### Note about reset password function